 Changes to this privacy notice

 We keep our privacy notice under regular review.
-This privacy notice will be reviewed again in one year.
+This privacy notice will be reviewed again in March 2019.

-If you have any concerns about how we use or share your information, or you do not wish us to share your information, then please contact Reception who will be able to assist you.
+If you have any concerns about how we use or share your information, or you do not wish us to share your information, then please contact Sarah Hill who will be able to assist you.